All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Here's something that often gets overlooked: the stress of the plateau itself can make it worse.

-When you're frustrated about stalled progress, when you're anxious about whether you'll regain weight, when you're sleeping poorly because you're worried about the number on the scale, your cortisol levels rise.
-Elevated cortisol promotes water retention, increases abdominal fat storage, and can mask true fat loss on the scale.
+When you're frustrated about stalled progress, when you're anxious about whether you'll regain weight, when you're sleeping poorly because you're worried about the number on the scale, your cortisol levels rise. improved cortisol promotes water retention, increases abdominal fat storage, and can mask true fat loss on the scale.

 It's entirely possible to be losing fat while cortisol-driven water retention keeps the scale static.
 Many people break through plateaus not by cutting more calories or exercising more, but by reducing stress, improving sleep, and allowing their cortisol to normalize.